-- Remain calm

-- Dial 911, if possible, to alert police to the active shooter's location.
+- Remain calm - Dial 911, if possible, to alert police to the active shooter's location.
 If you cannot speak, leave the line open and allow the dispatcher to listen

+3. Take action against the active shooter

-- 3. FIGHT -As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by:
+As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by:

 - Committing to your actions

 - Throwing items and improvising weapons

 - Acting as aggressively as possible against him/her

 - Yelling